If you’re in town for the day or the entire weekend, here’s an itinerary to find the best 4th of July events near you.

-To wrap up the weekend, and if you happen to have the next day off, we recommend a relaxing day in the park to continue the patriotic weekend.
+We recommend a relaxing day in the park to continue the patriotic weekend.
 Rent a kayak at Lindenwood Park and hop on the Red River for an afternoon of leisure.

 Once you’ve burned off plenty of calories, add them back on with a decadent scoop of ice cream with a side of cookie dough at Downtown Fargo’s Scoop N Dough Candy Co.

 206 Roberts Alley, Fargo | (701) 639-0910

 4600 32nd Ave S Suite 128, Fargo | (701) 639-7152

 Capping off a week of ‘Merica with a baseball game just makes sense.
 The FM RedHawks play against the Lincoln Saltdogs at Newman Outdoor Field throughout the weekend.
 Be one of the first 500 fans and receive a voucher for an official RedHawks Firework at a Memory Fireworks location!

 1515 15th Ave N, Fargo | (701) 235-6161